 Home Comforts: The Art and Science of Keeping House by Cheryl Mendelson is an amazing resource.
 My mom bought it for me when I got married and I refer to it often.
 It had info on cleaning just about anything, cleaning schedules, and so much more.

 Saving money on groceries is always my goal.
 I’ve been working for years to find ways to save as much money as possible while still buying good, healthy food.
-I often get asked how I do this so I created the Money Saving Grocery Guide to help.
+I often get asked how I do this so I created the Meal Planning Printable Pack to help.
 It also contains the printables I use to stay organized.

 Homemakers are juggling so many things having a place to keep track of all of it is essential.
 There are so many great planner options out there now that are perfect for homemakers.
 Check out my post 10 Best Planners for Homemakers.
 I share some of my favorite planners.